-There are four skydiving licenses you can work towards as a skydiver: A, B, C and D. Each license brings with them their own challenges and rewards.
+There are four skydiving licenses you can work towards as a skydiver: A, B, C, and D. Each license brings with them its own challenges and rewards.
 We’ve broken down the major differences for you here.

 Once a student completes all levels and reaches 25 skydives, the real fun begins.
 Once licensed, A-holders can jump with their friends!
 Imagine flying up to your friend in the sky and holding their hand?
 It’s unbelievable!

-A – License holders also can pack their own parachutes, engage is basic group jumps and perform water landings.
+A – License skydiver holders also can pack their own parachutes and engage in basic group jumps.

-Skydivers can achieve their B-Licenses once they’ve reached 50 jumps, taken a canopy course, completed training for a water landing and completed a few other flying and landing maneuvers.
+Skydivers can achieve their skydiving B-Licenses once they’ve reached 50 jumps, taken a canopy course, completed training for a water landing, and completed a few other flying and landing maneuvers.

-A C-License is achieved after reaching 200 jumps and completing a number of other maneuvers, including landing accurately within a small distance of a target.
+A C-License in skydiving is achieved after reaching 200 jumps and completing a number of other maneuvers, including landing accurately within a small distance of a target.

-Once a C-holder, skydivers are considered to be relatively safe to fly with and are offered that many more privileges.
+Once a C-license holder, skydivers are considered to be relatively safe to fly with and are offered that many more privileges.
 This is when the real fun begins!
-Skydivers can jump with a camera, such as a GoPro, to record their jumps.

-With the most advanced license in skydiving, which skydivers qualify after 500 jumps, jumpers are able to achieve the highest ratings in the industry.
-With this, they can do everything they can with the A, B and C licenses, and work toward their pro and tandem ratings.
+A D-License in skydiving is the most advanced license in skydiving.
+Skydivers start to qualify for a D-license after 500 jumps.
+With this, they can do everything they can with the A, B, and C licenses, and work toward their pro and tandem ratings.

-With a tandem rating, instructors can take first-time fliers on their first skydive using a dual-harness parachute system.
+With a tandem rating, instructors can take first-time fliers on their first skydive using a dual-harness parachute system (aka tandem skydiving).